AltafiniD/DECIDE-DSS-Prototype/README.md

 1. Prerequisites:
 - `Python 3.12` or higher
 - A macOS or Windows machine (at least 16GB RAM reccomended)
+- Safari or Firefox (Chrome and Edge not recommended)
 - `pip` package installer

 2. Clone the Repository: